HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 ### Additional Resources

-For other examples of finding and analysing data, take a look at these tutorials:
+For other examples of finding and analyzing data, take a look at these tutorials:

 ### Acknowledgements